Default download speed settings of uTorrent are acceptable for the average user.

 Manage uTorrent Remotely.

-The uTorrent remote application allows you to manage uTorrent app anywhere.
+The uTorrent Remote application allows you to manage the uTorrent app anywhere.
 You can leave your desktop behind and use your mobile to manage your torrents remotely.
 The interface is very easy to use and similar to uTorrent.

-To configure it, you have to enable remote connections to your app.
-Open uTorrent app from your computer, Go to Options > Preferences > Remote.
+- To configure it, you have to enable remote connections to your app.
+Open the uTorrent app from your computer, Go to Options > Preferences > Remote.

 - Check the box “Enable the uTorrent Remote Access”.